NazarKovtun/random_number/README.md

 ## What's inside
 This program uses several algorithms for generating random numbers, namely:
 - `RndReal` - uses system time in nanoseconds;
-- `RndPseudo` - uses mathematical formula to datermine a random number;
+- `RndPseudo` - uses mathematical formula to determine a random number;
 - `RndPython` - uses the build-in Python ramdom module;
-- `RndInt` - return random number from 111 to 999 usind any Random generator;
+- `RndInt` - return random number from 111 to 999 using any Random generator;
 - `RndNAZ` - return one char from A-Z using Ascii Unicode;
 - `Rnd09AZ` - return one char from 09-AZ using Ascii Unicode.